- Sustainable use of freshwater resources

 - Process knowledge of interactions between soil, water and plants, and predictive models of vegetation development (e.g., achievement of environmental objectives, identification of future biodiversity hotspots).

-- Development of robust water systems for nature, agriculture and drinking water, using water storage, water reuse and an optimal coordination of landscape functions.
+- Development of robust water systems for nature, agriculture and drinking water, using water buffering, water storage, water reuse and an optimal coordination of landscape functions.

 Optimal freshwater provision by using the subsurface

-- Methods for the subsurface storage of freshwater in brackish and saline groundwater, for use by greenhouse horticulture and industry during dry periods.
+- Methods for the subsurface storage of freshwater in brackish and saline groundwater, for use by greenhouse horticulture, industry, and in urban areas during dry periods and to prevent flooding.

 - Possibilities for reusing industrial and urban residual water through temporary storage and supplementary treatment in the subsurface.
 Residual water would thus be available for greenhouse horticulture and farming.